thrifting

 Step 6: Research alternatives

-It’s important to regularly scan the market for thrifting opportunities.
+It’s important to regularly scan the market for money saving opportunities.
 Can you switch supermarkets to lower your weekly food spend?
 Are the petrol stations near you all priced similarly, or can you make savings elsewhere?
-Charity shops can be a fantastic resource for clothes, household items and books – when was the last time you used one?

 There are lots more community-focused projects to get involved with as well, such as local food clubs that offer reduced-price food parcels.
 Take some time to research alternative ways of living more cost-effectively and you might be surprised at the savings you make.